KCorpHolding/.github/profile/README.md

 ## About Us

- Kici Corporation Holding is a leading b2b software development company.
+ Kici Corporation is a leading B2B software development company.
 Founded in 2024, we're dedicated to helping various complex projects come to life and helping businesses of all sizes.

 ## Our Technology